EnzoAgosta/tournament-eval/README.md

 )
 ```

 Each write is a single synchronous append, so a process that dies mid-run keeps everything finished so far.
-There's no per-model sharding — every record carries its own `author` and `task_id`, so a flat file is fully reconstructable; group or filter on read.
+There's no per-model sharding — every record carries its own `author` and `generation_task_id`/`ranking_task_id`, so a flat file is fully reconstructable; group or filter on read.

 **Resume is automatic — just run the script again.** When you pass a `results_path`, `generate_all` reads it back first and skips every `(task, author)` pair that already succeeded, running only what's left and returning the **complete** set (loaded plus newly produced).
 So the return value is always a clean partition: `results` is every pair that now has a success, `failures` every pair still without one.
 Successes are skipped; **failures are always retried** — fix the cause (rate limit, API key, a flaky endpoint) and rerun, and only the still-broken pairs go out again.